Mic2ExL

 Apply to Participate in Mic2ExL Today!

-We are accepting applications for our first program cohort which is scheduled to begin on May 20, 2024.
+We are accepting applications for our second program cohort which is scheduled to begin on March 15, 2025.
 Space in the program is limited.
 We will begin accepting applications for the second cohort in June 2024.
-Notification of applicants who are accepted into the first cohort will be during the week of April 22, 2024.

 • 100 hours hands-on classroom learning